 The UK faces a chronic shortage of talented graduates in the area of STEM, which could leave the country ill-equipped with the skills it needs to meet future plans for growth

-For over 45 years, BP has been working to address the STEM skills gap through targeted investment at all levels of education.
+For 50 years, BP has been working to address the STEM skills gap through targeted investment at all levels of education.
 Our early STEM initiatives began as a teaching resource that has since grown into a comprehensive programme contributing to every stage of education, including early years, primary, secondary, tertiary and vocational.
-BP invests £3.25 million each year in STEM-related educational activities in the UK and estimates its resources have reached an estimated 2.8 million UK students over the past five years.
+BP invests consistently in STEM-related educational activities in the UK and estimates its resources have reached an estimated 2.8 million UK students over the past five years.